stdlib-examples/project-slack-clear-channel-messages/README.md

 <img src="/readme/images/slack-custom-internal-app.png" width="400">

-The process takes anywhere from 5 - 15 minutes, depending on your familiarity.
+**The advanced process takes anywhere from 5 - 15 minutes**, depending on your familiarity with Slack's application ecosystem.
 You'll be walked through it in the Standard Library interface.

 # Making Changes